joonarafael/unsecure-software/docs/installation_manual.md

 This manual will provide you with step-by-step instructions on how to get this application running on your own local machine along with the _Postgres_ database for long-term storage.

-## Advanced Users

-This web application runs as a _Next.js_ server and utilizes a Postgres database to store long-term data.
-If you are already familiar with Next.js web apps, and you know what you are doing, you may follow this quick start guide:

-**QUICK START**:

-- Clone this repository to your machine and install dependencies by executing `npm i` (or `yarn` if you are using _Yarn_) in repository root, next to `package.json`.

-- Get an empty Postgres database running.
-Use the official _Docker_ image or whatever you like.
-Change the `DATABASE_URL` environment variable accordingly within `.env`.

-- Generate a _Prisma_ client by executing `npx prisma generate` in the terminal and upload the database schema to your Postgres database with `npx prisma db push`.

-- Run the application with `npm run dev` (or `yarn dev`).

-## Not-So-Advanced Users

 ### Cloning The Repository

 Get your hands on the source code by cloning this repository to your local machine by executing